Border Exceptions for Events

 If working in New Zealand for less than six months:

-- The worker must have unique experience and technical or specialist skills that are not obtainable in New Zealand
+- The worker must have unique experience and technical or specialist skills that are not readily obtainable in New Zealand

 - The work must be significant in terms of a major infrastructure project, or event of national or regional importance, or government approved programme, or in support of a government-to-government agreement, or have significant benefit to the national or regional economy AND